SixLabors/ImageSharp/src/ImageSharp/Formats/Tiff/README.md

 - Decoding HUffman RLE for `Calliphora_huffman_rle.tiff` has 4 pixels difference to the reference decoder.
 Al those are at the very edge of the image (reason unknown so far).
 - Decoding compressed images with HorizontalPrediction: Works for deflate, but not for lzw.

-Encoder:
-- Encoding image with a palette have a difference of 0.0043% to the ReferenceDecoder (ImageMagick)

 ### Deviations from the TIFF spec (to be fixed)

 - Decoder